 Effective and Aggressive Marketing:

-Investors do not have control in terms of management of operations.
+Financiers lack control in terms of management of operations.

 • The services variation was restricted to the primary United States food market.

-• Reducing of additional cost of ad.
+• Cutting down of additional cost of ad.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.